Industry Profile

 Europe dominates the global bakery products market, with an estimated market share of 43.85 per cent in 2007.
 The world bakery market has become increasingly industrial in recent decades, with developed countries seeing a steady swing away from artisanal bakers and towards more wrapped and speciality bread, which are now an important fixture in modern retail outlets.

-In Western Europe and the US, major retail chains in the past have used bakery products as loss leaders to increase the volume of their overall sales.
 This has prompted manufacturers to adopt price discounting in key baked goods categories such as bread.
 As a result, profit margins per unit declined.
 To counter this, manufacturers developed new varieties of value-added products that attracted premium prices for e.g breads enriched with vitamins.
 Such products were offered in single serve and portable packaging to provide convenience for customers .In North America, demand for bakery products that contain soluble dietary fibre, such as wholegrain bread and oatmeal cookies, increased sales in the sector.

 Global figures: The report, which analyses the worldwide markets for bakery products by segment and geographic region, predicts that by 2010 the world bakery products market will be worth about US$407 bn.
 A compound annual growth rate (CAGR) of 3.93 per cent is projected over the period 2001- - 2010.The Asia-Pacific region is expected to demonstrate the fastest growth, with a CAGR of about 6.93 per cent.